 ABOUT THE PRESENTERS

-Nick is regarded as an industry leader and expert in municipal servicing, floodplain management, and sustainable and low-impact stormwater management, and his technical expertise has enabled him to provide expert witness testimony before the former Ontario Municipal Board and Local Planning Appeal Tribunal.
+Nick is recognized as an industry leader and expert in municipal servicing, floodplain management, and sustainable and low-impact stormwater management.
+His technical expertise has enabled him to provide expert witness testimony before the former Ontario Municipal Board and Local Planning Appeal Tribunal.